Umami Pot

 • Olive oil

-By incorporating these flavors, you can continue to enjoy the dish without getting bored, even if you have it every day.
-The variety of flavors is one of the reasons why this dish is so popular in Japan.
-If you want to experiment with different flavors, try adding your favorite one in step 3 of the recipe below.
+By incorporating these flavors, you can continue enjoying the dish without getting bored, even if you eat it every day.
+The variety of flavors is one of the reasons why sarada chicken is so popular in Japan.
+If you would like to experiment with different flavors, try adding your favorite one in step 2 of the recipe below.

-When cooking raw meat, including but not limited to chicken, it is necessary to heat it to a core temperature of 167℉ (75℃) or above for at least 1 minute to prevent food poisoning.
+When cooking raw meat, including but not limited to chicken, it is necessary to heat it to an internal temperature of 167℉ (75℃) or above for at least 1 minute to prevent food poisoning.

-However, cooking chicken breast at this temperature will not achieve a moist texture.
-To maintain a moist texture while achieving the equivalent sterilization effect of heating at 167℉ (75℃) for 1 minute, the core temperature of the meat needs to be heated to 149℉ (65℃) for at least 15 minutes or to 145℉ (63°C) for 30 minutes or longer.
+However, cooking chicken breast at this temperature will not result in a moist texture.
+To maintain a moist texture while achieving the same sterilization effect as heating to 167℉ (75℃) for 1 minute, the internal temperature of the meat needs to reach 149℉ (65℃) for at least 15 minutes, or 145℉ (63℃) for 30 minutes or longer.

-While the recipe adheres to these safety standards, it is important to note that altering the cooking process or reducing cooking times increases the risk of food poisoning.
-Additionally, if you live in cold climates or at high altitudes, simply following the recipe may not suffice to meet these standards.
-In such cases, adjust accordingly to ensure proper sanitation, such as incorporating an additional heating step.
+While my sarada chicken recipe adheres to these safety standards, it is important to note that altering the cooking process or reducing the cooking time increases the risk of food poisoning.
+Additionally, if you live in a cold climate or at a high altitude, simply following the recipe may not be sufficient to meet these standards.
+In such cases, make appropriate adjustments to ensure food safety, such as adding an extra heating step.

 Sarada Chicken (Japanese-style poached chicken breast)